 - Up for a game of twister?
 All you need is a homemade spin board, a sheet or drop cloth and painted paper plates or cardboard circles.

-- Sports leagues are suspended right now but sports games are not.
-Use cardboard to construct a foosball table, air hockey or even a miniature golf course.
+- Use cardboard to construct a foosball table, air hockey or even a miniature golf course.

 Fix up your at home work space